-- 7.68 The Level 3 estimate contains a reasonable level of detail including quantities, which have been validated.
-Overall the cost of the proposed extension to the car park is approximately per space.
+- 7.63 The Level 3 estimate contains a reasonable level of detail including quantities, which have been validated.
+Overall the cost of the proposed extension to the car is approximately Extended.
 This is much closer to the order of magnitude of cost that we would expect and that we set out in our comments on the Terminal 1 Multi Storey Car Park project.
 Without seeing more detail around the proposed design, which was requested, it is difficult to make comment on the efficiency of the cost of this project, particularly in respect of the strengthening to the existing frame.
-We will request further design information from Dublin Airport to help validate the quantities ahead of the Final Report. - 7.69 The cost of the ceiling in the VCC is slightly higher than we would expect, and we have reduced that rate.
-We have also reduced the preliminaries allowance as economies of scale should be achieved if the project is run alongside the T1 MSCP project (20.04.006).
+We will request further design information from Dublin Airport to help validate the quantities ahead of the final report. - 7.64 The cost of the ceiling in the VCC is slightly higher than we would expect, and we have reduced that rate.
+We have also reduced the preliminaries allowance as we believe that economies of scale should be achieved if the project is run alongside the T1 MSCP project (20.04.006).